Jose Honorato Lozano – Entierro de un Parvulo; Biblioteca Nacional de España, Madrid, Spain; 19th century

 Recuerdo de Patay ( literally called memories of the dead .
 It is also known as memorial portraiture, memento mori, post-mortem photography, cadaver photo , dead people photos , mourning portraits, grieving family photography, fotografia de los muertos , cemetery photography) .
 It is the most visible reminder on how dearly loved these people and their relatives until their death .

 funeral wake with paper house, lantern, mercedes benz , airplane , mahjong table and litter complete with people – These items are burn the moment after internment – to accompany the dead to their after life.

 Several decades ago, Our Filipino-Chinese neighbor told us that some Chinese still follow age -old custom of dressing-up their dead relatives into several layers of dress.
 Aside from a vest that is worn with some prayers .
 They even had to get the exact time of their death and even hire feng shui experts on what compatible colors the decease person shall wear.
 This can influence the fate of the next generation if improperly conducted.
 This is just a few of the so-called beliefs that is still being practice by the community.

 These photographs served as keepsakes to remember the deceased.
 This was especially common with infants and young children; early childhood mortality rates were extremely high during pre-war days .

 wealthy native funeral circa 1917 – Three elegant priests in stylist silk robes join the family beside an expensive , flower -draped coffin surrounded by glass funerary lamps

-But some historian would say otherwise , The reason “why” there are a lot of infant and children photos commissioned during the pre-Vatican 2 days is that people believed that dressing the children would send them straight to heaven and they are pure without sins and are absolute from punishment.
+But some historians would say otherwise, The reason “why” there are a lot of infants and children photos commissioned during the pre-Vatican 2 days is that people believed that dressing the children would send them straight to heaven and they are pure without sins and are absolute from punishment.